 “In a hierarchy, every employee tends to rise to their level of inability….
 After a period of time, each position is filled by an employee who is unable to carry out his task. ”

 The above embedded short film by Kathrin Albers, Jim Lacy and Nils Hartlef got the 2007 business award and shows very nicely: In our economic system the others are working: namely those employees who have not yet reached their level of incompetence.

 The incompetents are promoted

-In his well-known book "Dilbert Principle," cartoonist Scott Adams goes one step further: He says that companies purposely promote their incompetent employees to middle management because they can do the least harm there.
-Or as Adams put it: "The leadership floor is an attempt by nature to keep idiots out of the production process.
+In his well-known book “Dilbert Principle”, the cartoonist Scott Adams goes one step further: He says that companies intentionally promote their incompetent employees to middle management because they are the least likely to cause damage there.
+Or as Adams puts it: “The management level is an attempt by nature to keep idiots out of the production process.

 What follows inevitably is what I already have in my book on perfectionism wrote: Anyone who does his job very well, has on the career ladder the disadvantage!
 What one has to do instead in order to make a career describes author Hermann Rühle: